 He said in his post: "When Adele and I started our journey together, it was never about getting super skinny.
 It was about getting her healthy.
 Especially post pregnancy and post surgery.

 "When 25 dropped and the tour announced, we had to get ready for a 13 month gruelling schedule.
 In that time, she warmed to training and made better food choices.
 As a result, she lost considerable weight and people took notice."

 Adele's weight loss journey so far

-It’s only recently that Adele has spoken personally about her weight loss, though, telling British Vogue why she didn’t share more on social media at the time.
+But it's only in the last couple of years that Adele has spoken personally about her weight loss, and she explained to British Vogue why she didn't share more on social media at the time.